 For me, the benefits of the Foreo Luna completely outweigh those of the Clarisonic Mia!
 For someone struggling with your average skin problems (occasional acne, oily or dry spots), I would definitely recommend the Foreo Luna over the Clarisonic Mia.
 However, if you suffer from serious acne or pore congestion, the Clarisonic Mia might be the better choice to get that deeper cleanse and exfoliation.
 Just keep in mind that it does come with a few drawbacks.

-Save up to 30% off FOREO products at Sephora, today only!
+Save up to 30% off FOREO products at Sephora, limited time

 Update (3/17/2016): Check out my latest review to see a comparison of the new FOREO Luna 2 vs the original Luna.